Watch Dogs Legion preview — Infiltrating bomb sites, police stations, and body-smuggling hideouts

 There were a bunch of construction crews and guards at the site, as well as surveillance drones and cameras.
 It wasn’t easy to get in.
 Lead producer Sean Crooks told me that it’s likely you’ll run into people such as construction workers outside of a construction site.
 You can recruit them and more easily infiltrate into the construction site.
 But I didn’t see anybody who fit the bill.
 The first two times I tried to get into the compound, I was discovered and wounded.
 My third and last recruit had to survive.

 This time, I stayed outside and hacked some of the security drones.
 I could daisy chain from one to another to get deeper into the site.
 I was finally able to see a target underground where I could pick up some clues.
-Then I hijacked one of the big cargo drones, flew it to my position, and then hopped aboard.
+Then I hijacked one of the big cargo drones, flew it to my position, and hopped aboard.
 I flew it to the ramp that could take me underground and hopped out.
 There was a guard in the way.
 I armed a trap, but he didn’t walk into it.
 I hijacked more security drones, but that only alerted him to something awry.
 He started hunting me.
 I finally was able to distract him and then knock him out.

 Then I proceeded to the underground spot where the clue was.
 Using augmented reality, I was able to reconstruct a scene that happened as the bomb was being planted.
 It turns out that members of a clan, led by a person named Mary Kelly, was responsible.
 I had to hijack a spider bot to confirm exactly what happened.
 Then I was able to complete the AR reconstruction and finish the mission.
 I hopped aboard the cargo drone and made my escape from the compound.

-Note: [Updated: 4:27 p.m.
-10/6/20: Ubisoft said Pearce will be playable in the main game].